seanwevans/flags-of-the-world/README.md

 # Guidelines

-* wikipedia is the default source for flag specifications
+* wikipedia is the default source for flag specifications.
-* simpler representations favored over more comples
+* simpler representations favored over more complex.
-* SVG is a last resort
+* SVG is a last resort.

 # UN Member States